zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

    agent = project_client.agents.create_agent(
         model=MODEL_DEPLOYMENT,
         name="data-agent",
-        instructions="You are an AI agent that analyzes data.
+        instructions="You are an AI agent that analyzes the data in the file that has been uploaded.
 If the user requests a chart, create it and save it as a .png file.", tools=code_interpreter.definitions,
         tool_resources=code_interpreter.resources,
    )